 The children will all be given a school book bag donated by The Friends of Chatburn School (FOCS)

 They will all have their own plastic cup in the classroom and access to drinking water throughout the day.
 The cups are washed in the dishwasher every day.

-On PE days they will come to school in their PE kits, school sweatshirt and trainers instead of school uniform.
-They can wear leggings/joggers rather than their shorts if it's cold.
+On PE days the children will come to school in their PE kits; school sweatshirt and trainers instead of school uniform.
+They can wear black leggings/joggers rather than their shorts if it's cold.

 Please don't forget to put names in every item of clothing.

 Meet your teacher, Mrs Fisher and have a look round our Reception classroom.